This page describes how the course will look like and what to expect.

 Other questions

-We generally prefer if you use GitLab Issues for everything as it makes the process simpler for us.
+We generally prefer if you use GitLab Issues in the Forum for everything as it makes the process simpler for us.
 Marking the issue as Confidential will ensure that only teachers can see it.

 Contacting your lab teacher or lecturer directly is also possible but opening an Issue will typically shorten the response time.